 Does baby Botox last as long as regular Botox?

 Baby Botox generally does not last as long as regular Botox which can last for 4 months or longer.
 It doesn’t last as long because it is lower doses that are spread out more.
 For more information on how you can make your botox last longer, read the blog below!

 Is baby Botox worth it?

 Having any type of aesthetic procedure is a personal choice and you have to decide for yourself if it is worth it.
 If you’re newer to injectables or have never tried Botox, this may be an easy way to get a glimpse of what it would be like.
-If you would like to learn more or chat about this procedure, book a quick consult below.
+If you are located in the Lone Tree, CO area, and would like to learn more or chat about this procedure, book a consult below.